dotnet/jitutils/doc/diffs.md

 The defaults are:
 * If jit-diff is invoked with the current directory within the dotnet/coreclr repo, then the root of this repo serves to find the diff compiler and `CORE_ROOT` directory.
 (Note that we have no reasonable default for determining what the baseline toolset or repo is.
-This is specified with the `--base_root` argument.)
+This is specified with the `--base_root` argument or by providing a full path with the `--base` argument.)
 * The default output directory is `<repo_root>\bin\diffs` (in this case, c:\coreclr\bin\diffs).
 * The default architecture is x64.
 If this isn't found, x86 is tried.
 * The default diff and baseline JIT build flavor is checked.
 If this isn't found, debug is tried.